Arr0way/arr0way.github.io/_posts/2015-3-29-reverse-shell-cheat-sheet.md

 * list element with functor item
 {:toc}

-If you're lucky enough to find a remote command execute vulnerability, you'll more often than not want to connect back to your attacking machine to leverage an interactive shell.
+If you're lucky enough to find a remote command execution vulnerability, you'll more often than not want to connect back to your attacking machine to leverage an interactive shell.

 Below are a collection of **reverse shells** using commonly installed programming languages, or leveraging commonly installed binaries (nc, telnet, bash, etc).
 At the bottom of the post are a collection of uploadable reverse shells, present in Kali Linux.